BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Biochemical basis of touch.

-Lecture 20: Overview of Metabolic pathways and vitamins (2 hours)
+Overview of Metabolic pathways and vitamins

 • Classification of vitamins and connection with metabolism

-• Stimulation test
+• Excitation test

-• Biochemical explanation of potential deficiency and disease for each vitamin
+• Biochemical explanation of vitamin deficiencies

 • Conditions and possibilities of vitamin deficiencies in Western culture

-Lectures 21 and 22: Hormonal regulation of Metabolism (3 hours)
+Hormonal regulation of Metabolism

 • Blood glucose levels remain stable in circulation